ancientlore/whisper/README.md

 Web pages are generally written in Markdown and use HTML templates to render into the site.
 The default template to use is called `default`; you must have a `default` template.
 Optionally, you can have a `notfound` template to handle 404s and a `error` template to handle 500s.
 Templates are stored in the `template` folder.

+> NOTE: If no `template` folder is found, then default templates are loaded named `default` and `image`.
+You probably don't want these because they are extremely basic, but it's okay for just messing around and viewing Markdown locally.

 Markdown may contain *front matter* which is in TOML format.
 The front matter is delimited by `+++` at the start and end.
 For example:

     +++